douglasabnovato/udemy-quiz-app-master/Readme.md

 3. Create and style the game page.
 4. display hard coded questions and answers.
 5. display feedback for Correct / Incorrect Answers.
-6. Create Head's up display (HUD)
+6. Create Head's up display (HUD).
-7. Create a progress bar
+7. Create a progress bar.
 8. Create and style the end page
 9. save high scores in local storage
 10. load and display high scores from local storage